Database backup, upgrade, and restore

 As well as creating a Postgres backup, we also recommend a full Docker volume backup.
 The Docker volume backup can only be used with the current version of Postgres, so is more limited than the Postgres backup created via pgAdmin (the latter allows us to move data between different versions of Postgres, which is useful when upgrading).
 Generating an additional backup from the Docker volume provides us with additional confidence that we can recover to a previous good working state.

-Find the name of the Postgres database volume.
+- Find the name of the Postgres database volume. - docker volume ls --filter name='postgres'1

 If you are not upgrading the Postgres database, you can stop at this step.
 The following instructions relate only to the event of a major version upgrade of Postgres.